antrea-io/antrea/docs/api.md

    deletions) are not applied to the corresponding new resource any more, and changes to the new resources are now possible (they will not be overwritten by the controller).
-As an example, the command below will annotate *all* ANPs in the current namespace with `"crd.antrea.io/stop-mirror"`.
+As an example, the command below will annotate *all* ANPs in the current Namespace with `"crd.antrea.io/stop-mirror"`.

    ```bash
    kubectl annotate lanp.security.antrea.tanzu.vmware.com --all crd.antrea.io/stop-mirror=''